Kiyos/whisper/README.md

 Whisper is a general-purpose speech recognition model.
 It is trained on a large dataset of diverse audio and is also a multi-task model that can perform multilingual speech recognition as well as speech translation and language identification.

+## About this fork

+It was created just for my convenience and will contain select pull requests from the original repo.

+1st merge: Update README to include instructions for .en models — https://github.com/openai/whisper/pull/248

 ## Approach

 ![Approach](approach.png)